Kari-Genomics-Lab/BarcodeBERT/README.md

 **NOTE**: There are 119 species for which at least one of its sequences is duplicated and labeled with another species' name.
 All the sequences in those species are in the pre-processing dataset.

 3. Split the dataset into:
     * **Supervised Seen:** Dataset for evaluating the capacity of the model to learn the species label, contains 50 barcodes for all the species with at least 50 specimens.
 This will be split into training (70%), testing(20%), and validation (10%).
+(1390 species and 50 barcodes per species)
     * **Unseen**: Dataset for evaluating the quality of the learned embeddings (50 barcodes from 100 selected species).
     * **Unsupervised Pretraining:** Dataset containing the rest of the sequences, here we will have sequences with incomplete taxonomic annotations or sequences in the problematic species.